-Description Values White icon: The camera is turned on.Red icon: The camera is off.
+Description Values Clickpad type Collaboration Touchpad Collaboration controls on clickpad Four controls are available to control video, share screen, chat, and mute functions during conference calls.
+The controls are visible on the clickpad during any conference calls.
+Compatible with Zoom and Teams for work or school.
+Collaboration controls settings Control brightness manually or configure icon brightness to automatically adjust to the ambient light.
+Customize settings to activate collaboration controls with a single tap or a double tap.
+Customize specific controls to be activated or deactivated.
+Collaboration controls functionality Video icon: Turn on or off the camera.
+White icon: The camera is turned on.
+Red icon: The camera is off.
 Share screen icon: Tap once to share your screen.
 Tap again to stop sharing.
 Chat icon: Show or hide the chat window.
 The icon blinks when you receive a new chat message.
 Microphone icon: Turn on or mute the microphone.
-White icon: The microphone is turned on.
-Red icon: The microphone is muted.
-Required apps for collaboration controls Dell Optimizer Version 4.2.0.0 and higher Zoom Client Version 5.9.3 and higher Teams for work or school (Windows desktop) Version 1.6.00.24078 and higher Clickpad reso olution >300 dpi Clickpad dim ensions: Horizontal 125 mm (4.92 in.)
+Required apps for collaboration controls Dell Optimizer Version 4.2.0.0 and higher Zoom Client Version 5.9.3 and higher Teams for work or school (Windows desktop) Version 1.6.00.24078 and higher Clickpad resolution >300 dpi Clickpad dimensions: Horizontal 125 mm (4.92 in.)
 Vertical 67 mm (2.63 in.)
-Clickpad ges tures For more information about clickpad gestures available on Windows, see the Microsoft Knowledge Base article at support.microsoft.com. versions modular within th of the Dell Optimizer app and Zoom or Teams for winstallation which allows you to select the modules feature on your keyboard, ensure that you have the latest vork or school installed on your computer.
-Dell Optimizer offers you want to install.
-Install the collaboration touchpad module ollaboration controls.
-For more information, search for the Dell c www.dell.com/support.
-Touchpa se your collaboration controls, search for the Collaboration e at www.dell.com/support.
-Or, watch the video at
+Clickpad gestures For more information about clickpad gestures available on Windows, see the Microsoft Knowledge Base article at Microsoft Support Site.

-() NOTE: Collaboration Touchpad is supported only on Teams for work or school (Windows desktop) application.
+- (i) NOTE: To enjoy the collaboration touchpad (CTP) controls feature on your keyboard, ensure that you have the latest versions of the Dell Optimizer app and Zoom or Teams for work or school installed on your computer.
+Dell Optimizer offers modular installation which allows you to select the modules you want to install.
+Install the collaboration touchpad module within the Dell Optimizer app to enjoy the functionality of collaboration controls.
+For more information, search for the Dell Optimizer User 's Guide in the Knowledge Base Resource at Dell Support Site. - (i) NOTE: For more information about how to configure and use your collaboration controls, search for the Collaboration Touchpad Reference Guide in the Knowledge Base Resource at Dell Support Site.
+Or, watch the Dell Collaboration Touchpad video. - NOTE: Collaboration Touchpad is supported only on Teams for work or school (Windows desktop) application.
 Teams for home and Teams on web are currently not supported.